What are the Summer Health Hazards?

 Closely linked to heat rashes, sunburn need not occur only at beaches but can happen even on a cloudy, summer day.
 Clouds do not protect us from the harmful sun rays.
-The exposed part of our bodies tend to burn when we are out causing painful sunburns.
-The best way to prevent these are by applying sun screens on the exposed areas before venturing out in the heat.
+The exposed parts of our bodies tend to burn when we are out causing painful sunburns.
+The best way to prevent these is by applying sunscreens on the exposed areas before venturing out in the heat.

 Food-Water Borne Illnesses

 Summer is the peak time for outbreaks of food-water borne ailments in India.
-Hot temperatures help bacteria thrive and makes food susceptible to contamination and disease.
+Hot temperatures help bacteria thrive and make food susceptible to contamination and disease.
 India’s water quality is among the worst in the world.
-The UN has ranked India 120th out of 122 countries for water quality estimating that 70% of the supply is contaminated.
-At present, 21% of the country’s communicable diseases are transferred by unclean water.
-Food items left uncovered during summer months also cause many infectious diseases during summer.
+The UN has ranked India 120th out of 122 countries for water quality estimating that 70 percent of the supply is contaminated.
+At present, 21 percent of the country’s communicable diseases are transferred by unclean water.
+Food items left uncovered during the summer months also cause many infectious diseases during summer.

 Mosquitoes and Ticks

-Another scourge of summer months is the rise in the menacing population of mosquitoes and flies due to a humid conditions.
-Summer sees the onset of diseases like malaria, dengue and chikunguniya.
+Another scourge of summer months is the rise in the menacing population of mosquitoes and flies due to humid conditions.
+Summer sees the onset of diseases like malaria, dengue and chikungunya.

 Heat and humidity can cause bacteria and fungi to grow in the ear causing ear infections.
-Hence special care and attention is required for keeping ear infections at bay.
+Hence, special care and attention are required for keeping ear infections at bay.
 Do not stick a cotton swab or other objects to clean the ear.

 Summer heralds the leisure months of vacation and rest.
 Ensure you take preventative measures to avoid the common health dangers by taking extra precautions during the hot, scorching summer days to remain healthy and active.